 Do it live!

-You can write and share rules directly from the Playground.
+Write and share rules directly from the Playground.
 You can also write rules in your terminal and run them with the Semgrep command line tool.

-You can write rules that do things like:
+You can write rules that:

 - Automate code review comments